 The bustling student life that had been characteristic of the university continued after 1990.
 Students can The bustling student life that had been characteristic of the university continued after 1990.
 Students can nowadays choose among a plethora of activities offered by 7 advanced colleges and more than 40 other student organisations.
 While some of these organisations focus on a certain field, others offer opportunities in networking and obtaining international experience.
 They also include community-based and charity organisations.
 Owing to the study programmes, the international opportunities and the services of the student organisations, each year the most talented students of the country apply to Corvinus.
 The proportion of foreign students is on the rise.
 The career prospects of the graduates of the university are excellent, many of them are in key roles in economy, science and politics.
 To get in, you have to do well, as shown by the fact that in 2022, for example, the nine highest scores in the scholarship-based full-time bachelor’s programmes were all Corvinus.

 At the top of Hungarian and regional rankings

 Thus, Corvinus occupies the top tier of international rankings that have come to play an increasing role from 2000.
-In 2018, the Figyelő magazine declared Corvinus to be the best university in Hungary, and its Business School the best faculty in the country.
-According to the latest summary published by the HVG magazine, in terms of student excellence the Corvinus Business School is the top business programme nationally, in terms of academic excellence the same is true of the School of Economics.
-In rankings Corvinus features among the best universities of Hungary and the region: In Eduniversal’s 2019 ranking, Corvinus Business School is the best business school in Eastern Europe, in addition the Master in International Management offered in co-operation with CEMS was chosen the eighth such programme by the university rankings by Quacquarelli Symonds (QS) 2023 Masters in Management .
+In 2018, the Hungarian business magazine Figyelő declared Corvinus to be the best university in Hungary, and its Business School the best faculty in the country.
+According to the 2022 summary published by the HVG business magazine, Corvinus is the top business programme nationally.
+In rankings Corvinus features among the best universities of Hungary and the region: In Eduniversal’s 2019 ranking, Corvinus Business School is the best business school in Eastern Europe, in addition the Master in International Management offered in co-operation with CEMS was chosen the twlefth such programme by the university rankings by Quacquarelli Symonds (QS) 2023 Masters in Management .
 Year after year, the Financial Times lists Corvinus’ Management and Leadership Master Programme among the world’s one hundred best business training programmes; in fact, in 2022, in career support, the University already had the excellent 9th position, and as to value for money, it had the 22nd position.
 Corvinus is the only university in Hungary with two international institutional accreditation (AMBA, AACSB).
 Less than 6 percent of the world’s schools offering business degree programs holds such an AACSB business accreditation.

 - 2000: As a result of the integration of the University of Economic Sciences of Budapest and the College of State Administration, the University of Economic Sciences and Public Administration of Budapest was born.
 The institution operated the following faculties: College-level Faculty of State Administration, Business School, School of Economics, Faculty of Social Sciences.